-Water damage is one of the most frequent loss in co-ownerships.
+Water damage is the leading cause of loss in co-ownership.
 It is more and more costly, for syndicates and their insurers.
-In the last ten years, occurrences of water damages have more than doubled.
+In the last ten years, occurrences of water damages in co-ownership have more than doubled.

 Lack of maintenance, sub-standard construction and climate changes are the main culprits.
 In most cases water damage affects equally common and private portions, thus it is one of the most complex loss to adjust.